A fracture is a partial or complete break in the bone. When a fracture happens, it’s classified as either open or closed:

 Bone fractures can be caused by falls, trauma, or as a result of a direct blow or kick to the body.

 Overuse or repetitive motions can tire muscles and put more pressure on the bone.
 This causes stress fractures.
 This is more common in athletes.

 Fractures can also be caused by diseases that weaken the bone, such as osteoporosis or cancer in the bones.

 The following are the most common symptoms of a fracture.
 However, each person may experience symptoms differently.
 Symptoms of a broken or fractured bone may include:

 The symptoms of a broken bone may resemble other medical conditions or problems.
-Always see a doctor for a diagnosis.
+Always see a healthcare provider for a diagnosis.

-In addition to a complete medical history (including asking how the injury occurred) and physical exam, tests used for a fracture may include the following:
+In addition to a complete medical history (including asking how the injury happened) and physical exam, tests used for a fracture may include the following: